Philippine Sports Stadium: Rugby union

 The first rugby tournament held in the stadium was the 2015 Asian Rugby Championship Division 1 tournament, which hosted the teams of Kazakhstan, Sri Lanka, Singapore and the Philippines on May 6 and 9, 2015.
 The first rugby match was a match between Singapore and the Philippines held on May 6, with the hosts winning the match in extra time with the scoreline of 20–17.
 The Philippines later lost to Sri Lanka in the finals with the scoreline of 14–27.

 Other events

 The stadium has also been used for concerts and non-sporting events.
 Along with the Philippine Arena, the Philippine Sports Stadium was used as a venue for the Iglesia ni Cristo's centennial celebration event held on July 27, 2014 with the stadium filled with 20,000 people during the rites.
 The stadium also held concerts of local artists as part of the 2015 New Year's Countdown event.
+K-pop group Seventeen was the first overall act to headline a concert at the Philippine Sports Stadium, with their two-night stop as part of their Follow Tour in January 2024, followed by NCT 127 with their one-night concert the week after, also part of their world tour.
+Seventeen returned to the stadium the following year for another two-night stop as part of their Right Here World Tour.